Glossary

 Material

-Here, material refers to bulk materials which can be made into goods, for example wood, steel and plastic.
+Here, material refers to bulk materials which can be made into products, for example wood, steel and plastic.
 Material is not defined in legislation.

 Medical inspections